pbatard/AltInput/README.md

 * `Y` - Translation Y
 * `Z` - Translation Z
 * `toggleAbort`
-* `activateLanded` - switch from 'Flight' to 'Landed' input modes
+* `switchMode` - switch input mode(Flight/AltFlight/Ground).
+This effectively
-* `activateFlight` - switch from 'Landed' to 'Flight' input modes __NB:__ If you map both of the above to the same button, you can effectively toggle between 'Flight' and 'Landed' modes.
+   means that the relevant [input#.<Mode>] section is used for the controls.
+   Note: 'Ground' mode only becomes available if the craft is landed or splashed.
 * `activateBrakes`
 * `toggleBrakes`
 * `activateCustom[01-10]`